jasonlaubb/Matrix-AntiCheat/README.md

 (A): checks if a player break a block that is unbreakable

+- AutoTool

+(A): checks if a player hit a block then switch the slot fastly

 - Anti Speed

 (A): check for high BPT movement